 This activity looks at the chain that leads from human action in one place to an effect on the environment in another place.
 Climate change is a big topic to teach, consisting of many parts, each of which is detailed and content-rich.
 Show your students how the parts fit together into one integrated whole by constructing a simple flow diagram.
 Use the questions to consolidate and check understanding.

 This resource accompanies the Education in Chemistry article Teach the real-world effects of climate change where you will find more support and suggestions for how to connect your current chemistry teaching with UN sustainable development goal 13: take urgent action to combat climate change and its impacts.
 Link directly to the goal to give this activity an engaging and relevant context.

-Construct the flow diagram in class to help learners better understand how the different elements they have learnt about fit together.
+Construct the flow diagram in class to help learners better understand how the different elements they have learned about fit together.
 This will also give you a chance to check their understanding.

 Follow these steps to help get the most from using a live drawing approach: